ishwor-systems/core-java-lab/README.md

 # Core Java Lab

-This repo is my Java practice lab.
+This repo was from my learning days when I practice Java.
 It is not one big application.
 It is a collection of small programs grouped by topic so I can focus on one area at a time while learning core Java.